syntasso/workshop/README.md

 ## Request all the resources

-At this stage, the required Promises are all installed on your platform cluster:
+At this stage, the required Promises are all installed on your Platform cluster:

 ```console
 $ kubectl --context kind-platform get promises